 The Manager of Youth and Community will be responsible for overseeing all community engagement initiatives in the Lower East Side.
 This includes managing partnerships, forging new relationships, and supporting the needs of the Lower East Side community.
 Our current partners include dozens of schools and community based organizations across New York City, in addition to local businesses, elected officials, and other key community leaders and stakeholders.

 The Manager of Youth and Community will also be responsible for running the Lowline Young Ambassador Program.
 In this role, they will lead and mentor the 12 new Young Ambassadors, as well as the 16 alumni, throughout the Young Ambassador Program’s tenure and serve as the primary point of contact for the community based organizations and professionals partnering with the Lowline for this unique program.
-The Young Ambassadors Program will span a 6-month period, from October 1, 2017 to March 31, 2018, and will run during afterschool hours, as well as on weekends.

-About the Lowline Young Ambassadors Program
+About the Lowline Young Ambassadors Program:

 After the success of our pilot year, we are thrilled to embark upon the second year of The Lowline Young Ambassadors program.
 In 2016-2017, the program helped to prepare 16 rising juniors for careers and educational paths in science, technology, engineering, arts, and mathematics (STEAM) related fields.
 For our second year, we will bring on 12 new Young Ambassadors to help them acquire, enhance, and refine their communication and leadership skills through participatory experiences such as facilitating community workshops, attending public meetings, completing community service projects, and spearheading various design-based activities for families and school-based audiences at community events.
 In addition, each Ambassador will be eligible to receive a scholarship for their participation in the program.
 This program aims to build and expand upon the Lowline’s commitment to youth education and engagement in the context of an exciting urban design project that is both tangible and relevant to their lives.